Shark Tank Finale 2013

 The individual scorecards are designed to provide guidance for judges in evaluating the individual components of each team in order to develop their overall rankings.
 Scorecards are also designed to provide feedback to the competitors, and will be given to competitors at the end of the competition

 Each judge will assess the written business plans, oral presentations, and business viability of the teams in the competition.
-Annoucement of the winners will be made on Friday.
+Announcement of the winners will be made on Friday.

 Please note: The scorecards will not be used in the calculation of the winning teams.
 The winning teams will be determined by the judges’ rankings.
 However, they will be used to provide feedback to the teams.
 Therefore judges should fill out the scorecards for each round.
 These scorecards will be provided to the teams to help them improve their business plan presentation.

-Judges will review the written business plans of each of the teams and complete Part I of the InNOLEvation Challenge Scorecard for each plan.
+Judges will review the written business plans of each of the teams and complete Part I of the InNOLEvation Challenge scorecard for each plan.
 Part I is designed to help assess the written business plan, focusing on key elements and the effectiveness of the summary financial data.
-(Judges will evaluate the written business plan in advance of the competition and complete Part I of the scorecard by April 5th at Noon EDT.)
-We will make every effort to provide the feedback to teams before Friday, April 12, 2013.
+(Judges will evaluate the written business plan in advance of the competition and complete Part I of the scorecard by March 17th at Noon EDT.)
+We will make every effort to provide the feedback to teams before Friday, April 11, 2014.

-Each judge will listen to and evaluate the oral presentations of the teams in their flight on Friday, April 12.
-Judges will use Parts II of the InNOLEvation Challenge Scorecard as a guide to determine their rankings.
+Each judge will listen to and evaluate the oral presentations of the teams in their flight on Friday, April 11.
+Judges will use Part II of the InNOLEvation Challenge scorecard as a guide to determine their rankings.

 • Part II assesses the poise and professionalism of the presentation & viability of the venture